 Part D premiums vary depending on the plan you choose.
-The Part D deductible for 2015 is $320 per year (though some plans waive the deductible).
+The maximum Part D deductible for 2018 is $405 per year (though some plans waive the deductible).

 There are subsidies available to pay for Part D for those with low income (called Extra Help).
 See Nolo’s article on Extra Help for Part D for when you are eligible.

 As for the "donut hole," when Part D helps you less, in 2018 the donut hole begins after you've spent $3,750 on prescription drugs and ends when you've spent $5,000.
 However, in 2018, while you are in the donut hole, brand-name drugs must be sold to you at a 65% discount and generic drugs at a 56% discount.

 For more details on the 2018 costs of Medicare and Medigap plans, see Nolo’s article on Medicare premiums, deductibles, and copays in 2018.